lexxmark/qt-async/README.md

 ```C++
     value.run();
 ```
 This does more than just calls value calculation in async manner.
 If previous calculation is not completed yet it tries to stop and rerun calculation.
-It not blocks calling thread.
+It doesn't block calling thread.
 Here is a code of the run function:
 ```C++
     void run()
     {